 Are you making any of these mistakes when presenting design work to clients?
-Find out and learn how to present your design work, so you get more respect and less pushback on your designs.
+Find out and learn how to present design work, so you get more respect and less pushback on your designs.
 Also, find out mistakes you might be making when asking for critique from other designers and others in general.
 Plus, don’t miss this one seemingly harmless question you should stop asking clients.

 Presenting Work to a Client